If you, or someone you know, is struggling with suicide:

 Helping People Find Hope

 The last few years have been extremely hard on our community, with many of our neighbors facing overwhelming challenges.
 The impact on mental health has been deep and wide-ranging — affecting people of all ages.
-That’s why, based on the efficacy of our 211 resource helpline infrastructure, the Minnesota Department of Health awarded Greater Twin Cities United Way a $4.2 million grant to develop, launch and provide ongoing suicide prevention support and mental health crisis intervention as a Minnesota-based partner in the National Suicide Prevention Lifeline (NSPL).
+That’s why, based on the efficacy of our 211 resource helpline infrastructure, the Minnesota Department of Health awarded Greater Twin Cities United Way a $4.2 million grant to develop, launch and provide ongoing suicide prevention support and mental health crisis intervention as a Minnesota-based partner in the 988 Suicide and Crisis Lifeline.

-The free suicide prevention lifeline is available 24/7 and is staffed by skilled crisis counselors who are trained to listen to callers, understand how their problem is affecting them, provide support and get each caller the help they need.
+The free 988 Suicide and Crisis Lifeline is available 24/7 and is staffed by skilled crisis counselors who are trained to listen to callers, understand how their problem is affecting them, provide support and get each caller the help they need.

 What We Do

-The suicide prevention lifeline program is responsible for providing free and confidential suicide risk assessment, emotional support, crisis intervention and referrals to local treatment and support resources, including emergency services.
+The 988 Suicide and Crisis Lifeline program is responsible for providing free and confidential suicide risk assessment, emotional support, crisis intervention and referrals to local treatment and support resources, including emergency services.
 Our specialists help callers explore difficult feelings, assess their risk of suicide and develop a safety plan for the future, which often includes linking the caller to local resources.

 Why We Do It